yjskrs/main/README.md

 Constraints

-> :warning: NIL
+:warning: NIL

 Expected Outcome

-> :white_check_mark: A help message should be displayed
+:white_check_mark: A help message should be displayed

 #### `course`

-Displays a help message to the user.
-Lists all possible commands and provides a link to the user guide online.
+Creates a course.

 Command Format